rails/rails/guides/source/initialization.md

 end
 ```

-This method will first check if the current working directory (+cwd+) is a Rails application or a subdirectory of one.
-This is determined by the +in_rails_application?+ method:
+This method will first check if the current working directory (`cwd`) is a Rails application or a subdirectory of one.
+This is determined by the `in_rails_application?` method:

 ```ruby
 def self.in_rails_application?